Bible Research

 WiBiLex: Das wissenschaftliche Bibellexikon im Internet

 WiBiLex, a project of the Deutsche Bibelgesellschaft (German Bible Society), was initiated in 2007 by Klaus Koenen.
 It is a high-quality open-access Bible lexicon or encyclopedia written by well-known mainstream German biblical scholars.
-Currently (2023) the main editors for the OT part are Michaela Bauks and Michael Pietsch, while Stefan Alkier is the main editor for the NT part.
+Currently (April 2025) the main editors for the OT part are Professors Michaela Bauks and Michael Pietsch, while Professor Stefan Alkier is the main editor for the NT part.
 Well over half of the planned 3000 (plus) articles are already available.